-Residence Hall mailboxes are in the lobby of each building.
 Except on legal and Jewish holidays (including Shabbat), mail is delivered to the residence halls each evening.
 Packages that do not fit in the mail slot, Parcel Post, special delivery and postage-due letters are held in the Mailroom on the first floor of the main campus.
 If a student receives one of these items, he/she will receive an email and will have to pick up the item there.
 To send mail, residents can use the Casiano Road mailbox (between the residential complex and the main campus) or go to the Mailroom.
 Residents can purchase stamps and send Federal Express or UPS packages in the Mailroom.

 The Mailroom is open from 9:00am until 4:30pm Monday through Thursday and from 9:00am until 2:00pm on Friday.
 Please note that AJU will only accept mail for current residents only.
 Mail addressed to other individuals will not be accepted and will be returned to sender.
 During winter and summer intercessions, students can set up mail forwarding through the Mailroom.
-Upon moving off campus, students must complete official Change of Address paperwork with the Registrar's Office.